Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (6) With respect to actions brought under the

-Illinois Parentage Act of 1984, as now or hereafter amended, the performance of an act of sexual intercourse within this State during the possible period of conception;
+Illinois Parentage Act of 1984, as now or hereafter amended, or under the Illinois Parentage Act of 2015 on and after the effective date of that Act, the performance of an act of sexual intercourse within this State during the possible period of conception;

 (7) The making or performance of any contract or